ryersondmp/sa11y/README.md

 - [color-contrast](https://github.com/jasonday/color-contrast) script was created by Jason Day.
 - Readability feature is an adaptation of the [Readability Bookmarklet](https://accessibility.oit.ncsu.edu/it-accessibility-at-nc-state/developers/tools/readability-bookmarklet/) created by Greg Kraus at North Carolina State University.
 - The icons are created by [FontAwesome.](https://github.com/FortAwesome/Font-Awesome)
-- Sa11y is built with jQuery.
+- Sa11y is built with jQuery (Slim build).
 - John Jameson (Princeton University) maintains a fork of Sa11y called [Editoria11y](https://github.com/itmaybejj/editoria11y/) which is available as a turnkey Drupal module.
 Sa11y and Editoria11y share a lot of code!

 ## Contact